• Skip to primary navigation

 • Need more Meatless Monday inspiration?
 Check out these other yummy recipes:

-Why This Recipe Is Awesome
+Why This Glazed Brussel Sprout Recipe Is Awesome

 Sometimes I crave salty-sweet-spicy-sticky Kung Pao, in no uncertain terms.
 Doesn't matter if the addictive sauce is on tofu, chicken, cauliflower or delicious, nutty, ever-so-slightly-charred Brussels sprouts like this recipe.
 The point is, I want it.